ingatellent/xovi-qmd-extensions/README.md

 Shortcuts are *not* enabled when in text mode.

 # hidePageLabelsInFullscreen.qmd
 Hide the page numbers at the bottom of the screen when the toolbar is hidden.
-On the very last page the page labels is still shown.
+On the very last page the page nuumbers are still shown.
 To show the page numbers slide up from the bottom to show the page slider.

 # hideShowToolbar.qmd
-Hides the button for showing the toolbar.
+Hide the button for showing the toolbar.
 Should definitely only be used with gestures.qmd or a similar activation of a gesture to show the toolbar (if not you will be unable to get the toolbar back until you restart the device)

 # miniLightSleep.rM2.qmd/miniLightSleep.rmpp.qmd
-Shows a line of text at the bottom right corner instead of the light sleep banner.
+Show a line of text at the bottom right corner instead of the light sleep banner.